- 05/02/2026

 Joint Pain Increases in Winter: Medical Reasons Explained

 Many people feel more joint pain in winter.
 Simple activities like walking, climbing stairs, or getting out of bed can become painful.
 This is common, but there are medical reasons behind it.
 Knowing why joint pain increases in winter can help you take care early.
-At Good Faith Healthcare, patients get expert care from Dr. Anuja Pakhare, Family Physician in Hinjewadi, who helps find the cause of joint pain and gives effective treatment.
+At GoodFaith Healthcare Clinic, patients receive expert care from Dr. Anuja Pakhare, Experienced Pediatrician, Neonatologist, and Family Physician in Hinjewadi, who carefully evaluates the cause of joint pain and provides the right treatment and guidance to help patients stay active and comfortable even during the winter season.

 Joint pain is stiffness, discomfort, or swelling in one or more joints.
 Common joints affected are knees, hips, shoulders, back, elbows, and fingers.
 Pain can be short-term (from injury or overuse) or long-term (like arthritis).
 Cold weather can make joints feel stiff and sore, even in healthy people.